IcePixelx/another-way-to-communicate/README.md

 # another-way-to-communicate

-Creating named shared memory & pipes can be a hassle to setup right for interprocess communications on Windows.
+Creating named shared memory & pipes can be a hassle to setup right for interprocess communications on Windows.<br/>
-It might also be overkill to set them up for the amount of data through-put you might have or it's one-way communication to the target process.
+It might also be overkill to set them up for the amount of data through-put you might have or it's one-way communication to the target process.<br/>

-A pretty common injection technique is utilizing SetWindowsHookEx, more information on that here https://learn.microsoft.com/en-us/windows/win32/winmsg/using-hooks
+A pretty common injection technique is utilizing SetWindowsHookEx, more information on that here https://learn.microsoft.com/en-us/windows/win32/winmsg/using-hooks<br/>
 So we already have a channel available where we can technically receive window message communication from.

 With RegisterWindowMessage we can register a new window message code that is unique throughout the system, more information on that function here https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerwindowmessagew